JoeyHendricks/python-benchmark-harness/README.md

   def setUp(self):
     """
     Disable the selection of failed or untested test results.
-    This will make sure QuickPotato will only compare you tests against a valid baseline.
+    This will make sure PyBench will only compare you tests against a valid baseline.
     """
     options.enable_policy_to_filter_out_invalid_test_ids = False